Fall Reset: Come into yourself

-With Anna Winkler, Kati Walker, John Henderson and Debra Bernath
+With Anna Winkler, Bob Blanton, Madalina Blanton, Kati Walker and John Henderson

 A DHARMAKAYA CENTER RETREAT

 Fall is often a time of new beginnings.
 Reset as you reconnect with nature, the present moment, and your inner being.
-Four teachers guide you through a range of powerful practices—including stillness meditation, yoga, walking meditation, guided compassion meditation, personal outdoor meditation, self-reflexology, and singing bowls.
+Five teachers guide you through a range of powerful practices—including stillness meditation, yoga, walking meditation, guided compassion meditation, personal outdoor meditation, reiki, qi gong, and singing bowls.
 You will find yourself refreshed, recharged, and ready for all the world brings.

 BRING A FRIEND DISCOUNT: Do you know someone who would like this program, but hasn’t been to the Center?
 Bring them, and you both get a 10% discount on your entire program package.
 For the discount to apply, there must be two reservations, at least one of whom has not taken a Dharmakaya Center class previously.
 At checkout, apply the Discount Code: BringAFriend.